This is the easiest method I know to add or subtract fractions!

 It shows how many equal parts the item is divided into

 Making The Denominators the Same

-Multiply top and bottom of each fraction by the denominator of the other
+Multiply top and bottom of each fraction by the denominator of the other.

-Here is an example (press play button):
+Like in this example (press play button):

 We simplified the fraction 20/32 to 10/16, then to 5/8 by dividing the top and bottom by 2 each time, and that is as simple as it can get!

 1. We multiplied each fraction by the denominator of the other.
 Let's use letters instead of numbers to show it: